 How many loans can I apply for?

 You can apply for more than one Advanced Learning Loan (up to four in total), You can also receive a loan for courses of the same level and type (e.g. Level 3 Diploma in Hair and Level 3 Diploma in Barbering).
 You’ll be able to take out further loans to complete different types or levels of eligible courses.

 How and when to apply?

 You can apply for a loan from May 2020 for courses starting between 1 August 2020 and 31 July 2021.
 You can apply online or download an application form.

 This will have all the information you will need to make a loan application.
-You can complete your application online or download an application form gov.uk/advancedlearningloans.
+You can complete your application online or download an application from gov.uk/advancedlearningloans.
 Applying online is the quickest method of application, however if you do choose to submit a paper application please ensure you complete all information fully to ensure your application is not unnecessarily delayed.

 You will submit your application to Student Finance England who will then process this and inform you and the college of the decision.